w-lfpup/wctk-js/README.md

 ## About

-`WCTK-js` is the smallest and quickest way to create web components with:
+`WCTK-js` is the most concise way to create web components:

 - No decorators
 - No (unncessary) inheritance
 - No extra dependencies

-All features are optional providing developers the opportunity to focus on features like:
+`WCKT-js` provides support for:

 - SSR
+- Reactivity
+- Events
 - Forms
-- Reactivity
+- Subscriptions

+All features are optional and compositional.

-`WCTK-js` can use `#private` functions as callbacks for event listerners and external data stores.
-This means developers can (aside from required [life cycle](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks) methods) encapsulate their web component API entirely.
+`WCTK-js` even supports `#private` functions as callbacks for event listerners and data stores.
+This fully encapsulates a web component API (aside from required [lifecycle methods](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements#custom_element_lifecycle_callbacks)).

 ## Install